 - Inpatient treatment

 Any patient going through opioid withdrawal should also be checked for depression and other mental illnesses.
-Effective treatment of mental disorders reduces the risk of relapse.
+Effective treatment of mental disorders reduces the risk of relapse, and antidepressant medication should be taken as guided by your doctor.

-Serious opioid withdrawal can be treated with the following prescription opioid withdrawal treatment medications:
+Serious opioid withdrawal can be treated with the following opioid withdrawal treatment medications:

 - Methadone